surisetty-shashank/App-Flask-docker-ci_cd/README.md

 # Form_app
-Created a simple python file, where user can enter data in the form
+Created a simple python file, where user can enter the name and favourite colour in the form created with HTML